 TOYS:The toys provided are non-toxic, open ended toys and natural materials specifically made for children under 2.5 years of age and many are handmade; i.e. wooden blocks, play silks, shape sorters etc. I do not allow play guns, knives, swords, and other toys that could hurt another child in my home!
 Parents are expected to pay full replacement value for Toys that are purposely damaged by an older child.

 TRANSPORTATION; I do not transport children in my vehicle at anytime... this includes emergencies.
 If need be, 911 will be called to take an injured child to the emergency room of the local hospital.
+I will not be able to go with them due to having other children in care, however their emergency card will be given to the paramedics.

 TRANSITIONING: I specialize in INFANT CARE...
 Once a child is 18 months of age it is up to the parent to start looking for another facility or childcare home for their family so that their child has the time to transition properly to their new childcare once they are 21 months old; Under certain circumstances a child is not quite ready to transition that why I allow a little leeway (provided that there isn't a younger infant waiting for the spot), however, ALL little ones will be aged out before their 2nd birthday...
 I will help with the search and let you know when I hear of openings.